eclipse-tractusx/tractusx-edc/docs/development/decision-records/2025-05-26-release-process/README.md

        - forbid to create an official release from the bugfix or another official release
     2) Create a new `release/*` branch.
     3) Run `generate-and-check-dependencies` action in strict mode.
-    4) Update the project version in `gradle.properties` and the Helm chart version based on the workflow’s input parameter.
+    4) Update in the created release/* branch the project version in `gradle.properties` and the Helm chart version based on the workflow’s input parameter.

 2. **`release.yml`**
 - **Trigger:** Must be started from the `HEAD` of a `release/*` branch.